googleapis/gapic-generator-typescript/README.md

 ```

 To run the generator:

 ```sh
 bazel run //:gapic-generator-typescript -- --help
 ```

+**Note:** this section will be updated soon.
+After updating Bazel rules in `googleapis`,
+the generator will be actually called by running `bazel build` on a specific target
+in `googleapis` repository.
+Until this is ready, the following will work:

 Checkout `googleapis`, which has a lot of protobuf definitions of real Google Cloud APIs: